 Classic Antarctica Cruise: MV Ushuaia

-This Classic Antarctic expedition cruise on board the MV USHUAIA offers the ideal introduction to the White Continent.
-The itinerary is expertly planned to take best advantage of the amazing wildlife and spectacular scenery during each part of the Antarctic season.
-This is a truly unique and unforgettable experience and no two voyages are the same.
-Your Expedition Leader and their team will show you busy penguin colonies and spectacular seabirds, seals and whales amidst the imposing mountain ranges, ice-filled channels, and beautifully shaped icebergs and glaciers of the Antarctic Peninsula
+The best value Antarctic expedition cruise and the ideal introduction to the White Continent!
+Sail from Ushuaia to Antarctica on a small ship to take best advantage of the amazing wildlife and spectacular scenery with a truly unique and unforgettable experience.
+With a maximum of 90 passengers everyone lands at the same time.
+Discover busy penguin colonies, spectacular seabirds, seals and whales amidst the imposing mountain ranges, ice-filled channels, and beautifully shaped icebergs and glaciers of the Antarctic Peninsula

 - Majestic mountains, ice and scenery of the Antarctic Peninsula